-In the 2005 session of the Texas Legislature, Abbott opposed SB1128, the ADA waiver of immunity bill filed by Senator Juan Hinojosa at the request of CTD.
+In the 2005 session of the Texas Legislature, then AG Abbott opposed SB 1128, the ADA waiver of immunity bill filed by Senator Hinojosa at CTD's request.
 A deal was offered to CTD: accept a version of the bill from Abbott and he would remove his opposition.
 According to legal experts, Abbott’s bill would have preserved immunity.
 Further, it only addressed access to state buildings, already guaranteed under the existing Texas Accessibility Statutes.
-Rather than accept this offer, CTD rejected the Abbott bill, even though it doomed SB1128.
+Rather than accept this offer, CTD rejected it, even though it doomed SB 1128.